+VCE is a member of the Yolo County Public Agency Risk Management Insurance Authority (YCPARMIA) which provides coverage for general and auto liability and workers' compensation.
 Once VCE's deductible is met, YCPARMIA becomes responsible for payment of all claims up to the limit.
 In addition, the California Joint Powers Risk Management Authority (CJPRMA) provide coverage for amounts in excess of YCPARMIA's limits.
 YCPARMIA provides workers' compensation insurance coverage up to statutory limits, above VCE's self-insurance limit of \$1,000 per occurrence, and general and auto liability coverage of \$40,000,000, above VCE's self-insurance limit of \$1,000 per occurrence.
-For the period ended June 30, 2021 and 2021, VCE contributed \$9,206 and \$6,645 for coverage, respectively.
+For the year ended December 31, 2022 and six months ended December 31, 2021, VCE contributed \$14,668 and \$9,206 for coverage, respectively.
 Audited financial statements are available from YCPARMIA their website www.ycparmia.org.
 Condensed information for YCPARMIA for the most recent available year end is as follows: